garylirocks/quickrefs/azure-networking.markdown

 With FastPath
 - The ingress traffic bypasses the gateway
+- ER Direct supports
-- Supports for vNet peering and UDR only available for connections associated with ER Direct
+  - IPv4 for UDR
+  - IPv4 for Private Link (certain regions, certain services)
+  - IPv4/IPv6 for vNet Peering (must be in the same region)
+- ER provider circuits
+  - IPv4 connectivity, only to hub vNet (no UDR, Private LInk, vNet Peering)
+  - One of the following SKUs: Ultra, ErGw3AZ, ErGwScale with min.
+10 units
+- For UDR and vNet Peering
-  - Meaning the connection respects vNet peering and UDR configured on the ER gateway subnet, although the data path bypasses it
+  - The connection respects URR and vNet peering configured on the ER gateway subnet, although the data path bypasses it
-  - The UDR is been pushed to the edge routers, which makes the decision for next hop, that's how it's working
+  - The UDR/vNet Peering is been pushed to the edge routers, which makes the decision for next hop, that's how it's working
-- Supports for private endpoint only available for ER Direct and with limited regions and limited services behind a private endpoint
+- Not work for these resources in spoke vNets (traffic goes through the ER gateway, so FastPath won't work)
+  - Internal Load Balancer
+  - Azure Firewall
+  - DNS private resolver

 ### Resiliency